ronaldsheaks/OSU-AI-Bootcamp-Group-Project-1-Group-4/README.md

 The WF_Census_Tracts_Within_20Min_DT_Ohio_Centroid.csv/xlsx contains data on Education and Population, but also has the Lat/Long of all the Census Tract Centroids that fall within the 20 Minute Drive Time Polygons from the Ohio Whole Foods Market Locations.

+Class Time:

+The team mulled over the data, and we believe that it is in the right format.
+Shawn is now deciphering the ACS 5 Year Header Keys to generate a more user friendly DataSet.